tpickhan/bluesky/website/docs/about.md

 ---
-sidebar_position: 1
+sidebar_position: 4
-title: 🖥 About
+title: 🖥 About Bluesky.ms
 slug: /about
 hide_table_of_contents: true
-custom_edit_url: null
-pagination_next: null
-pagination_prev: null
 ---

 # 🦋 About Bluesky.ms

 Bluesky.ms is a crowd sourced database of the Microsoft community on Bluesky.

 ## 🙋🏽‍♀️ Frequently asked questions?

 ### 👨🏽‍🦲 Who built this?

-This page is an open source project built by [Merill Fernando](https://merill.net) and Product Manager at Microsoft.
+This site is an open source project built by [Merill Fernando](https://merill.net) and Product Manager at Microsoft.
 The source code is available at [github.com/merill/bluesky](https://github.com/merill/bluesky)

 ### ✍️ How can I contribute?